-The revised Disaster Management Plan was submitted and approved by the Mayoral Committee on 17 June 2015 May 2016.
-The Municipality is responsible for disaster management in its area of jurisdiction as well as fire services in urban areas.
-The Municipality has developed a Fire and Disaster Management 5 Year-Service Improvement Plan and is also in process of revising its Disaster Management Plan during 2019/20.
-These Plans will be finalised by the end of the financial year.
+The revised Disaster Management Plan was submitted and approved by the Mayoral Committee in May 2016.
+The Municipality is responsible for disaster management in its area of jurisdiction.
+The municipality is also responsible for structural fires in its urban as well as rural areas.
+We are in the process of reviewing the risk assessment in consultation with the West Cost District Municipality and the Western Cape Provincial Disaster Management Centre.
+Thereafter the Disaster Management Plan will be revised.
 The lack of a fully functional Fire Department is identified as a risk.